takanory/slides/slides/20230812pyconkr/index.md

 There is one note for pattern matching.
 The order of the cases is important.
 The patterns are compared in order from top to bottom, so if you write code like this, it will only match the first pattern.
-As a result, no other patterns will be reached.
+As a result,  it does not match any other patterns.
 ```

 ## **Classes** patterns